 While not the most critical aspect, it can still make a difference in overall useability and battery life has a 15% weighting.
 The good news is that unless you're an ultramarathoner, all of the buds we tested have batteries that can easily last through your workout.
 However, some models are better for people who often forget to charge their headphones between activities or want to use the buds while working or traveling.
 We fully charge each model to test battery life and then play the same playlist on a loop at 75% volume until the battery dies.
 We focused on the amount of battery the individual buds held instead of how much additional extra battery the charging cases had for these

 The Beats by Dre Powerbeats Pro earned top scores in our battery life testing, with over 11 hours of playback time.

 The Jaybird Vista 2 did well here, lasting around 9 hours.
 The lowest measured battery life fell to the Apple AirPods Pro, which lasted about 5 hours in our battery life tests.
 Though this is shorter than most competitors, it is plenty of juice for getting through most workouts.
 Both of these models are true wireless and come with charging cases to be recharged on the go.

 Ease of Use

-Also providing fairly easy to press buttons are the Jabra Elite 75t and the Jabra Elite Active 75t.
+We still prefer the Apple AirPods Pro pinch gesture overall, but the Jaybird Vista 2 is a close second.
+This pair features large buttons on each bud that are easy to press.
+Also providing reasonably easy to press buttons are the Jabra Elite 75t and the Jabra Elite Active 75t.
 The buttons require just enough pressure to push that the buds get pushed into your ears a bit, but not to an uncomfortable degree.